 When choosing a crib rail cover it is worth remembering that lighter colors stain much easier than darker ones.

-While a white crib rail cover may match your nursery’s decor perfectly, extra care will be needed to maintain the crisp color.
+While a white choice may match your nursery’s decor perfectly, extra care will be needed to maintain the crisp color.

 Keep in mind that it is not enough to protect a single crib rail.
 Your baby will simply turn around and start chewing on an unprotected railing.